senchalabs/docs-i18n/guides/mvc_dependencies/README.md

         }
     });

-Now what's going to happen here is that the dependencies specified in each Profile are going to be loaded regardless of whether or not the Profile is active.
-The difference is, even though they're loaded, the Application knows not to do the additional processing like instantiating profile-specific Controllers if the profile is not active.
+This entails that the dependencies specified in each Profile are going to be loaded regardless of whether or not the Profile is active.
+The difference is that, even though they are loaded, the Application does not know how to do the additional processing, such as instantiating profile-specific Controllers if the profile is not active.

-This probably sounds counter-intuitive - why download classes that aren't going to be used?
+This probably sounds counter-intuitive - why download classes that are not going to be used?
 The reason we do this is to produce a universal production build that can be deployed to any device, detect which profile it should use and then boot the app.
-The alternative is to create custom builds for each profile, craft a micro-loader than can detect which profile a device should activate and then download the code for that profile.
+The alternative is to create custom builds for each profile, create a micro-loader than can detect which profile a device should activate and then download the code for that profile.

-While the universal build approach does mean you're downloading code you don't need on every device, for the vast majority of apps this amounts to so little additional size it's difficult to detect the difference.
-For very large apps the difference will become more noticeable so it's possible we'll revisit this subject after 2.0.
+While the universal build approach means that you are downloading code you do not need on every device, for the vast majority of apps this amounts to very little additional size.
+Since for very large apps the difference will become more noticeable, it is possible that we will revisit this subject after 2.0.

 ## Nested Dependencies

-For larger apps it's common to split the models, views and controllers into subfolders so keep the project organized.
-This is especially true of views - it's not unheard of for large apps to have over a hundred separate view classes so organizing them into folders can make maintenance much simpler.
+For larger apps it is common to split the models, views, and controllers into subfolders so keep the project organized.
+This is especially true of views - since it is not uncommon for large apps to have over a hundred separate view classes, organizing them into folders can make maintenance much simpler.

-To specify dependencies in subfolders just use a period (".") to specify the folder:
+To specify dependencies in subfolders use a period (".") to specify the folder:

     Ext.application({
         name: 'MyApp',